U.S. flag

 Treatment / Management

 Patients with severe obesity may benefit from bariatric surgery.
-Bariatric surgery is considered as the most effective single therapy of metabolic syndrome.
-The most common procedures carried out are laparoscopic adjustable gastric banding, laparoscopic Roux-en-Y gastric bypass, and laparoscopic sleeve gastrectomy.
-Bariatric surgery is recommended for patients with BMI≥ 40 kg/m2 or in those with a BMI ≥ 35 kg/m2 and other comorbidities.
-Patients should have a long-term follow-up after surgery to avoid surgical, nutritional, and psychiatric complications.
-[16]
+Bariatric surgery is considered the most influential single therapy for metabolic syndrome.
+The most common procedures are laparoscopic adjustable gastric banding, laparoscopic Roux-en-Y gastric bypass, and laparoscopic sleeve gastrectomy.
+Bariatric surgery is recommended for patients with a BMI ≥40 kg/m2 or those with a BMI ≥35 kg/m2 and other comorbidities.
+Patients should have a long-term follow-up after surgery to avoid surgical, nutritional, and psychiatric complications.[58]

 Differential Diagnosis